 Partnering Facilitation Style

 Self- and audience-assessment on the fly is important for the best facilitations.
 Being able to engage with enthusiasm leads the invitation for stakeholders’ peak performance as a team.
 Active listening with poignant and probative questions are key components to successful issue resolution plans.
 I strive to meet those needs.
 Results speak for themselves.
+The business coaching model is quite effective, both perspectives as equal.

 According to one of the standard texts for facilitators, there are four basic facilitation styles.